Stage One

 During the previous MDP update project, Rocky View County held several open houses and engagement events, and the findings remain valuable for the current MDP Review project.
 The County has validated the input previously gathered to ensure the relevant themes and ideas have been carried forward where appropriate.

-The new Municipal Development Plan is planned to be adopted before August 2025.
+The new Municipal Development Plan is planned to be adopted in summer 2025.

 Have questions or want to learn more about a project, contact us below: